dav22297/Excess_heat_wiki/CM_excess_heat.md

 #### Heat sinks

 The heat sinks are based on coherent areas with a known heat demand.
 The coherent areas form a mask for a grid on which equidistial points are placed as entry points.
+Depending on the selected Nuts2 ID a residential heating profile is assigned to the sinks.

 <figure>
   <img src="https://github.com/dav22297/Excess_heat_wiki/blob/master/figures/coherent_aera_entry_points.svg" alt=""/>
   <figcaption><i>Example of a coherent aera and its generated entry points.</i></figcaption>
 </figure>

+#### Load profiles

+The mentioned load profiles consist of 8760 points which represent the load for every hour of the 365 days.
+Further information about the profiles can be found here and here.

+#### Computation of costs

+Since district heating systems have a large heat capacity a peak in flow does not mean the transmission lines actually need to deliver that short spike of heat instantaneously.
+Therefore the required capacity of the transmission lines and heat exchangers are determined by the averaged peak load.
+Specifically the numpy convolution function is used to average the flow over the last three hours by convoluting with a constant function.
+Depending on this value a transmission line from the following table is choosen.

+#### Description of the complete routine

+First the heat sources and sinks are loaded with their load profiles.
+Then the fixed radius search is performed and the Network initialized.
+Afterwards the Network is reduced to its minimum spanning tree and the maximum flow is computed for every hour of the year.
+Based on the flow the costs for every heat exchanger and transmission line is computed.